 6. Take a biking tour of the city

 There are different companies that provide bike tours around the city and in the surrounding areas.
 I booked with a small bike rental shop (picture above) right in the Calle Real de Guadalupe on the way to the church because I was staying in the area.

 The owner is a nice guy who would do the tour even for one person.
 He just likes to bike.
 Another company that organizes more structured tours is Jaguar Adventours.

 Here you go, you have options :).
 I am sure that while walking around town you will find plenty of local agencies to offer many different tours.

-I signed up for the tour around San Cristobal, which lasted about 2 hours and we biked around the countryside of town, and then back in a marginal area while the guide would explain the history of this town and the Zapatista movement.
+I signed up for the tour around San Cristobal, which lasted about 2 hours and we biked around the countryside of town, and then back to a marginal area while the guide would explain the history of this town and the Zapatista movement.
 It was actually quite interesting especially because he was very passionate about it.